dmsc/fastbasic/manual.md

 Floating point expressions are used
 *only* if numbers have a decimal point.
-Floating point numbers are stored with standard Atari BCD representation, with a range from 1E-98 to 1E+98.
+Floating point numbers are stored with standard Atari binary-coded decimal
+(BCD) representation, with a range from
+1E-98 to 1E+98.

 Boolean expressions are "true" or
-"false." represented as the numbers 1 and 0.
+"false", represented as the numbers 1 and 0, respectively.

 String expressions contain arbitrary text.
 In FastBasic strings can have up to 255 characters of length.
+(This is similar to Microsoft BASICs found on other 8-bit microcomputers, and in contrast to the 32K limit found in
+Atari BASIC and TurboBASIC XL.)

 Numeric Values
 --------------

-Basic values can be written as decimal numbers (like `123`, `1000`, etc.), as hexadecimal numbers with a $ sign before (like `$1C0`, `$A00`, etc.) or
+Integer values can be written as decimal numbers (like `123`, `1000`, etc.), as hexadecimal numbers with a $ sign before (like `$1C0`, `$A00`, etc.) or